Spinal Tumors

 SPECIALIST.
 NEUROSURGERY DEPARTMENT

-What is a spinal tumor?
+What is a spinal tumour?

-Extramedullary tumors: these are the result of a proliferation of the cells that support and maintain the nerve cells in the marrow.
-Their growth is external to it, but they cause neuronal damage by compression.
+• Extramedullary tumours: these are the result of a proliferation of the cells that support and maintain the nerve cells of the spinal cord.
+Their growth is external to the medulla, but they cause neuronal damage by compression.
+They include schwannomas (neurinomas, from the nerve sheath) and meningiomas (from the covering of the central nervous system or meninges).

 A PERSONALIZED MEDICINE